kanow/operations/Documentation/ForBeginners/TheTypoScript/Index.rst

 Use Constant editor to configure some individual settings
 =========================================================

-There some settings that need to be adjusted to your installation.
+There are some settings that need to be adjusted to your installation.
 A simple way to find such settings is the :ref:`TYPO3 Constant Editor <t3tsref:constant-editor>`.
 To use them click on the module :guilabel:`"Web" > "Template"` on the left side, then select your Homepage in page tree and select "Constant Editor" in the select box in Docheader.